 Vice Chair - Dawn Ward CBE

 Dawn is Chief Executive and Principal of Burton and South Derbyshire College.
 Dawn is a council member of the Greater Birmingham Chambers of Commerce and a Director of Greater Birmingham and Solihull Local Enterprise Partnership.
-She is a Non-Executive Director of Staffline Group PLC.
 She has had a successful international career, has extensive experience in senior positions at Board level (both as a member and Chair) across a number of national groups and is a published author.
 She has received numerous awards for her leading contribution to skills and education.
 She served as member of the expert panel for the Lingfield Review on Professionalism in Further Education and is now Deputy Chair of The Chartered Institution for Further Education and a trustee of the League of Mercy.
 Dawn has devoted her life to working with young people, raising aspirations and opportunities for all.

 Trustee – Oenca Fontaine

 Oenca is an experienced leadership, talent and organisational development consultant, coach-mentor, trainer, writer and social entrepreneur.
 Oenca set up a coaching, leadership development consultancy, inner Dimensions Ltd, in 2002.
 She uses a number of profiling and 360-Degree feedback instruments to support individuals and organisations focus on their inherent qualities, values and abilities.
 Oenca is currently the Parent Carer Workshop Project Coordinator, supporting parent carers of children with special educational needs and disabilities (SEND), across Birmingham on behalf of Birmingham City Council.
 In addition, Oenca is also the Founder & Chair of Christian Leadership Ministries (CLM), bringing a focus for leadership, talent and spiritual development into the wider Christian community.